Charles addresses UK Parliament for first time as King as Queen's coffin rests in Scotland - KESQ

 As he concluded his short speech, a rendition of “God Save the King,” the British national anthem, was played.

-Later Monday, the Queen’s coffin will travel across the Scottish capital, Edinburgh, to St. Giles’ Cathedral, where the King and other dignitaries will attend a service of prayer and reflection.
+The hearse will be flanked by a bearer party of the Royal Regiment of Scotland as well as a detachment of the King’s bodyguard in Scotland, the Royal Company of Archers.

+After processing along the Royal Mile, where, once more, thousands of people have gathered to pay their respects, the coffin will receive a guard of honor from the Royal Company of Archers at the cathedral.

+The royal family will then attend a short service of prayer and reflection, joined by a congregation made up “from all areas of Scottish society,” according to Buckingham Palace.
 The coffin will then lie there for 24 hours to allow the Scottish public to see it.

+Following the service, the King will have an audience with Scottish First Minister Nicola Sturgeon, in addition to a meeting with the presiding officer of the Scottish Parliament.
+He will also go to the Scottish Parliament to receive a motion of condolence.

+Monday evening, the King and and members of the royal family will mount a vigil of the Queen’s coffin.

 The-CNN-Wire